Top 19 Single-Season Marlins Home Run Leaders

 This is not a comparison game, but we’re going to compare the Miami Marlins to the Los Angeles Dodgers for a second.
 These two franchises are in drastically different situations.
 The Marlins’ first season was in 1993, while the Dodgers’ was more than 100 years before that.
-Despite this, the Marlins have had one season of 50-plus home runs from a player, and the Dodgers have zero.
+Despite this, the Marlins have had one season of 50-plus home runs, and the Dodgers have zero.
 Baseball, man.
-Let’s check out how many times Giancarlo Stanton shows up among the Marlins home run leaders for a single season.
+Let’s check out how many times Giancarlo Stanton shows up among the single-season Marlins home run leaders list.

 Giancarlo Stanton: 59 Home Runs in 2017

-We should be thanking our lucky stars that Giancarlo Stanton was healthy enough to play a full year during what was right in the middle of his prime.
+We should be thanking our lucky stars that Giancarlo Stanton was healthy enough to play a full year in his prime.
 His 59 dingers are among the most home runs in a season in MLB history, and he made that effort worthwhile.
-He not only led baseball with that number, but he also led the league with 132 RBI and won his first NL MVP award.
+He not only led baseball with that number, but he also led the league with 132 RBI and won his first NL MVP Award.

-Also, it’s worth noting that Stanton spent the majority of his plate appearances in the two-hole.
+It’s also worth noting that Stanton spent the majority of his plate appearances in the two-hole.
 He racked up 493 plate appearances in that spot of the order, and it’s a spot where he launched 47 of his home runs.
-Read more about the night he tied Miami’s single-season home run record here, via Fish Stripes.

 Gary Sheffield: 42 Home Runs in 1996

-Gary Sheffield also has the pleasure of taking up residence on the Dodgers’ single-season home run leaderboard, but before that happened, he enjoyed his first 40-homer campaign with the Marlins.
+Gary Sheffield is also on the Dodgers’ single-season home run leaderboard.
+But before that happened, he enjoyed his first 40-homer campaign with the Marlins.
 Sheff had been with Florida since the middle of the 1993 season, but 1996 was the first opportunity he had to play more than 140 games.
-He appeared in 161, and took advantage by slashing .314/.465/.624 with those 42 home runs, 120 RBI, and 118 runs scored.
+He appeared in 161 and took advantage by slashing .314/.465/.624 with 42 home runs, 120 RBI, and 118 runs scored.

 Giancarlo Stanton: 37 Home Runs in 2014

-The 2014 season was Stanton’s age-24 campaign, but he’d already racked up plenty of dingers by this point in his career.
-This performance was the second time he slugged 37 in a season, and it was his third year with at least 30 homers.
+The 2014 season was Stanton’s age-24 campaign, but he’d already racked up plenty of dingers.
+This performance was the second time he slugged 37, and it was his third year with at least 30 homers.
 It was the first time he appeared in 140-plus games since 2011 and it was also the first time he led the league in homers.

-Despite playing in a cavernous Marlins Park that’s not friendly to power hitters, Stanton made a habit of slugging plenty of dingers in front of the home crowd.
+Despite playing in a cavernous Marlins Park, Stanton made a habit of slugging plenty of dingers in front of the home crowd.
 In this instance, 24 of his 37 homers came in Miami.
-And while he didn’t enjoy a month with double-digit home runs, he did hit eight on three different occasions (April, May, and August).
+And while he didn’t enjoy a month with double-digit home runs, he did hit eight on three occasions (April, May, and August).
 Those were also the only three times he racked up at least 20 RBI in a month, too.

 Marcell Ozuna: 37 Home Runs in 2017

-While Stanton was busy lighting the world on fire and winning the NL MVP award, his teammate, Marcell Ozuna, was enjoying his own career year at the time.
+While Stanton was busy lighting the world on fire, his teammate, Marcell Ozuna, was enjoying his own career year.
 In the two seasons that preceded his 2017 performance, the outfielder collected 33 homers and 120 RBI in 1,102 plate appearances.
 It took him about half the time (679 plate appearances, to be exact) to outperform both of those numbers (37 homers and 124 RBI).

 Similar to Stanton, Ozuna also enjoyed hitting at Marlins Park, where 22 of his homers were launched.
 And if we look at his season in two-month increments, he remained quite consistent in the power category.
 Ozuna slugged 14 homers by the end of May, and another 10 between June and July.
-He finished strong by combining for 13 round-trippers between August and September, as well.
+He finished strong by slugging a combined 13 round-trippers between August and September.

 Miguel Cabrera: 34 Home Runs in 2007